-You’ve got yourself a telescope for viewing planets, but where are the best places in the world to stargaze?
+You’ve got yourself a pretty decent telescope, but where are the best places in the world to stargaze?
 Here are 10 best places in the world to stargaze.

 1. Atacama Desert, Chile

 Lauded as being nowhere better to see the stars, this place is about 2500 meters above sea level and 45-min by car from San Pedro.
 The nearest tourist town is Calama.